manticoresoftware/manticoresearch/manual/english/Creating_a_table/Data_types.md

 2 rows in set (0.00 sec)
 ```

-Auto-ID generation depends on the table type.
-RT and PQ tables can generate IDs when the ID is omitted from an insert or replace request, or when `0` is used as the ID value.
+Auto-ID generation depends on the table and ID type.
+RT and PQ tables with numeric IDs can generate an ID when it is omitted from an insert or replace request, or when `0` is used.
+An RT table with `id uuid` generates a UUID only when `id` is omitted.
 Plain tables built from external sources do not support automatic ID generation; their source data must provide explicit, unique, non-zero unsigned 64-bit document IDs.

 ### UUID document IDs

-Real-time tables can use string UUID/GUID-style document IDs by declaring the primary key as `id uuid`.
-Explicit UUID IDs must be quoted 36-character UUID-shaped strings with hyphens (`8-4-4-4-12` hexadecimal digits), for example `550e8400-e29b-41d4-a716-446655440000`.
-Manticore validates this shape and normalizes uppercase hexadecimal letters to lowercase, but it does not require a specific UUID version or RFC variant for explicit IDs.
-If you omit `id` in `INSERT`, `REPLACE`, JSON insert/replace, or Elasticsearch-style indexing, Manticore generates a UUIDv8-style string derived from its internal auto-generated numeric document ID.
-This makes Manticore-generated UUID IDs unique under the same guarantees as numeric auto-IDs; generated UUID IDs are not random UUIDv4 values.
+Real-time tables can use UUID document IDs by declaring the primary key as `id uuid`.
+An explicit UUID must be a quoted 36-character string in the form `xxxxxxxx-xxxx-Vxxx-Wxxx-xxxxxxxxxxxx`, where each `x` is a hexadecimal digit. `V` is the version digit and must be from `1` through `8`. `W` is the variant digit and must be `8`, `9`, `a`, or `b`.
+For example, in `550e8400-e29b-41d4-a716-446655440000`, the version is `4` and the variant is `a`.
+Uppercase hexadecimal letters are accepted and normalized to lowercase.

+Omit `id` to generate a UUID automatically.
+This works with SQL `INSERT` and `REPLACE`, native JSON insert and replace requests, and Elasticsearch-compatible `_bulk` `index` and `create` operations.
+Manticore derives the generated UUIDv8 from its internal auto-generated numeric document ID.
+Generated UUIDs have the same uniqueness guarantees as numeric auto-IDs and are not random UUIDv4 values.

+SQL returns UUID IDs as strings.
+Native JSON write responses use `id`, while JSON search and Elasticsearch-compatible responses use `_id`.

-UUID IDs are returned as strings in SQL and as string `_id` values in JSON responses.
-They can be used in equality filters, `IN` filters, `REPLACE`, `UPDATE`, and `DELETE` statements, including after a RAM chunk is flushed to disk. `ORDER BY id`, `GROUP BY id`, and `COUNT(DISTINCT id)` use the UUID string value. `LAST_INSERT_ID()` and `@@session.last_insert_id` return the public UUID string for UUID-ID tables.
+UUID IDs support equality and `IN` filters and can be used with `REPLACE`, `UPDATE`, and `DELETE`, including after a RAM chunk is flushed to disk. `ORDER BY id`, `GROUP BY id`, and `COUNT(DISTINCT id)` use the UUID string value. `LAST_INSERT_ID()` and `@@session.last_insert_id` return the public UUID string for UUID-ID tables.

 Limitations:

 * Only the `id` column can use the `uuid` type; regular attributes cannot be declared as `uuid`.
-* UUID document IDs are supported for real-time/configless tables, including columnar real-time tables and replicated real-time tables.
-They are not supported for plain/indexer-created tables or percolate/PQ tables.
+* UUID document IDs are supported only for real-time tables, including columnar and replicated real-time tables.
+They are not supported for plain/indexer-created, percolate/PQ, or shard tables.
-* Existing tables cannot be converted to or from `id uuid` with `ALTER TABLE`.
+* `ALTER TABLE` cannot convert an existing table to or from `id uuid`.
 * UUID `id` filters support equality and `IN`.
 Range comparisons such as `<`, `<=`, `>`, and `>=`, and numeric/arithmetic expressions on UUID `id`, are not supported.
 * The internal UUID storage attribute is not part of the public schema and cannot be selected, filtered, grouped, sorted, inserted, or updated directly.
-* UUID ID-based operations are slower than numeric-ID operations because Manticore resolves the public UUID string to an internal numeric document ID internally.
-Use numeric IDs for the highest-throughput primary-key workloads.
-* Unlike numeric-ID tables, `0` is not an auto-ID marker for UUID-ID tables; omit `id` to generate a UUID automatically.
-Manticore-generated UUIDs use a UUIDv8-style layout derived from the internal auto-generated numeric document ID.
+* Unlike numeric-ID tables, UUID-ID tables do not treat `0` as an auto-ID marker.

 <!-- example uuid document ids -->